-Other adult tools include cherry picking, taking something out of context, imposing reader-centric definitions upon biblical words, ignoring the biblical evidence, focusing upon what works or just trusting in the perceived security of a popular opinion or one’s own religious tradition.
+Other adult tools include cherry picking, taking something out of context, imposing reader-centric definitions upon biblical words, informal fallacies such as equivocation, bifurcation or begging the question, ignoring the biblical evidence, focusing upon what works or just trusting in the perceived security of a popular opinion or one’s own religious tradition.

 If we allow our desires to determine our reading of the text, the result of such rationalization traps us within a hermeneutical circle.
 That is, our understanding of the text and of its applications mirror our own beliefs and values.
 When the text becomes a reflection of ourselves, how we interpret it reveals more about us than God’s message.
 Worse yet, those who are trapped are anesthetized to their predicament.
 They believe they are aligned with God’s will.